Chaifetz Arena – St. Louis Billikens

 Free programs are available and they are a quality publication providing everything you need and of a smaller size, which is perfect for fans in the modern sports entertainment environment.

-Get dialed in without using your data plan by connecting with the SLUGUEST free wireless connection.
+Get dialed in without using your data plan by connecting with the SLUFest free wireless connection.
 It provides a strong signal in most areas inside.

 I love buildings without center-hung scoreboards.
 The amount of space opened up is remarkable and whether it be hockey or basketball, the difference is incredible.
-With four nicely-angled video boards in the high corners makes for replays and updated statistics.
+The four nicely-angled video boards in the high corners provide replays and updated statistics.
 You will not miss what you might be used to from typical arenas.